-Despite the importance of trees and the widespread recognition of the benefits they provide, the United Kingdom (UK) is one of the least wooded countries in Europe with only 13% woodland cover compared with the European average of 44%.
-To help increase the amount of native tree cover, we propose continuing the partnership between Enterprise and the Woodland Trust.
-Through this partnership, we are planning to create new forestland on Ministry of Defense sites.
+Despite the importance of trees and the widespread recognition of the benefits they provide, the United Kingdom is one of the least wooded countries in Europe with only 13% woodland cover compared with the European average of 44%.
+We are working to help increase the amount of native tree cover across the UK.

 Pike National Forest